HuanMeng-official/LumenFlow/README.md

 ## Settings Management

 LumenFlow provides settings export and import functionality to backup and restore your application configuration.
+The application supports both standard JSON format and the enhanced `.lumenflow` format, which includes metadata for better version control and compatibility management.
+For detailed format specifications, see [LumenFlow Format Specification](./LumenFlowFormatSpecification.md).

 ### Exporting Settings
 1. Navigate to the Settings screen